willfurnass/sheffield_hpc/sharc/software/parallel/openmpi-gcc.rst

     # Connect to ShARC
     ssh user@sharc

     # Start an interactive session from which we can run MPI processes using a core on each of four nodes
+    # Note you must use qrshx not qrshx
-    qrsh -pe mpi 4
+    qrshx -pe mpi 4

     # Load an MPI implementation
     module load mpi/openmpi/3.1.1/gcc-8.2